RubixML/Server/README.md

 ---
 ### Getting Started
 Once you've trained a learner in Rubix ML, the next step is to use it to make predictions.
-If the model is going to used to make predictions in real-time (as opposed to offline) then you'll need to make it available to clients through a *server*.
+If the model is going to used to make predictions in real-time (as opposed to offline) then you'll need to make it available to clients through some type of *server*.
 Rubix ML model servers expose your estimators as standalone services (such as REST or RPC) that can be queried in a live production environment.
-The library also provides an object oriented client API for executing commands on the server from your applications.
+The library also provides an object oriented client API for executing commands on the server from your applications over the wire.

 ---
 ### Servers
 Server objects are standalone server implementations built on top of [React PHP](https://reactphp.org/), an event-driven concurrency framework that makes it possible to serve thousands of requests at once.

 > **Note**: The server will stay running until the process is terminated.
-It is a good practice to use a process monitor such as [Supervisor](http://supervisord.org/) to start and autorestart the server in case there is a failure.
+It is a good practice to use a process monitor such as [Supervisor](http://supervisord.org/) to start and autorestart the server in case of a failure.

 To boot up a server, pass a trained estimator to the `serve()` method:
 ```php